-The City of Pasadena Department of Transportation reviewed the application of a Planned Development and a variance for preserving two existing historic resources for a project involving the demolition of approximately 46,000 sf commercial and the construction of a 151,000 sf residential building with up to 197 units, 3,000 sf commercial, 184,376 sf senior living facility with 95 independent living units, 85,800 sf assisted living, 5,882 sf restaurant, and subterranean parking.
+The City of Pasadena Department of Transportation reviewed the application of a Planned Development and a variance for preserving two existing historic resources for a project involving the demolition of approximately 46,000 sf commercial and the construction of 151,000 sf medical office, 3,000 sf commercial, 184,376 sf senior living facility with 95 independent living units, 85,800 sf assisted living, 5,882 sf restaurant, and subterranean parking.

-Using the City's 2013 Transportation Demand Model, DOT found that the proposed project did not exceed any of the CEQA transportation impact threshold metrics outlined in the City's guidelines.
+Using the City's Transportation Demand Model, DOT found that the proposed project did not exceed any of the CEQA transportation impact threshold metrics outlined in the City's guidelines.